-Within two weeks of receiving the Audit Report, the program faculty must correct any factual errors.
-At this time, the program may formally respond in writing to the findings of the audit.
-After correcting factual errors and considering any responses by the program faculty, the auditors submit a final Audit Report to the TEAC staff, program faculty, and Accreditation Panel.
+After receiving the Audit Report, the program faculty must correct any factual errors and may formally respond in writing to the findings of the audit.
+Auditors correct factual errors and consider any responses by the program faculty.
+When the program and TEAC are satisfied by the accuracy of the audit report, the auditors submit a final Audit Report to the TEAC staff, program faculty, and Accreditation Panel.